Jessica O’Donnell, AIA

 Erica Anderson-Blaylock, Assoc.
-AIA, is an Architectural Designer at City Invincible Architecture (CI) in Camden, NJ.
-While specializing in Healthcare and Educational Architecture, Erica’s role at CI includes working with clients and consultants in all phases of projects from initial design through DOH & DCA submissions and construction administration.
+AIA, is an Architectural Designer at Coscia Moos Architecture (CMA) in Philadelphia, PA.
+While specializing in Healthcare Architecture, Erica’s role at CMA includes working with clients and consultants in all phases of projects from initial design through construction administration.
 With her self-driven nature and thorough attention to detail, Erica ensures that each project she works on is efficiently and effectively coordinated.
-She also has experience working on other design projects including commercial, retail, hospitality and residential architecture and interior design.
+She also has experience working on other design projects including educational, commercial, retail, hospitality, and residential architecture and interior design.

 As a design professional, Erica has always been motivated by the fact that the design of our built environment directly influences society in the way we work and live; and vice versa.
 Throughout her professional experience she has learned that successful design is one that creates functional, sustainable and visually appealing spaces for its inhabitants.
 Having grown up working for her family’s large construction company, Erica recognizes the need for an open collaboration between designers and contractors to creatively solve problems and effectively build one’s designs.

 Erica received her Bachelor of Architecture from Rensselaer Polytechnic Institute and is currently pursing her licensure.
-As Team Leader for the Camden ACE (Architecture, Construction & Engineering) Mentor Program, Erica is committed to mentoring high school students interested in pursing a career in architecture.
+As Team Leader for the Camden ACE (Architecture, Construction & Engineering) Mentor Program, Erica is committed to mentoring high school students interested in pursing a career in the building industry.
 She lives in Deptford, NJ with her husband and enjoys spending time with family and friends.

 William Andes, AIA